 Behavior modification is a treatment approach for changing the undesirable behaviors that your dog exhibits.
-Behavior modification can address a broad range of issues.
-First, discussing your dog’s issues helps explain why they might do the things that they do.
-Next, plans and protocols are created to help manage and modify the behavior(s) of concern.
-Behavior modification programs are designed to meet the specific needs of each dog and household.
+Behavior modification can address a broad range of issues and is designed to meet the specific needs of each dog and household.

 Behavior Modification addresses issues, such as: